Potential Treatments For Ménière’s Disease

 If other therapies do not help, or if symptoms are severe, surgery could be an option for people with Ménière ‘s disease.
 Operating solutions include:

-• Decompression of the Endolymphatic Sac: A surgeon removes a small amount of bone from the endolymphatic sac.
-This membrane within the inner ear helps regulate the pressure of water in the ear.
+• Decompression of the Endolymphatic Sac: A surgeon removes a small amount of bone from the sac.
+This membrane within the inner ear helps regulate the water pressure in the ear.
 This can lead to vertigo if it is not functioning correctly.

 • Labyrinthectomy: A surgeon gets a part of the inner ear removed.

 • Vestibular rehabilitation therapy: People can have problems with balance between vertigo episodes.
-A health care provider should advise them on exercises and activities that can help their body and brain recover the ability to maintain equilibrium.
+A health care provider should advise them on exercises and activities to help their body and brain recover the ability to maintain equilibrium.
 People with hearing loss may benefit from an auditory aid.